binazgreat/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 Task13-Technical Interview task
 Task14-ASCII alphabet in reverse order
 Task15-Write a function that creates a copy of the string, removing the character at the position n (not the Python way, the “C array index”).
+Task16-Write the Python function def magic_calculation(a, b, c): that does exactly the same as the following Python bytecode: